arunsrinivasan-cmd/billing/README.md

 3.java Bill$Login

-Dependencies
+Dependencies:

   Java Development Kit (JDK) 8 or later.

-Project Structure
+Project Structure:

   Bill.java      # Main application file containing GUI and logic output.txt     # Example generated bill (created dynamically)

-Contribution
+Contribution:

   Contributions are welcome!
 Please fork the repository and submit a pull request.

-License
+License:

   This project is licensed under the MIT License.
 See the LICENSE file for details.